-Russell died 20 September 2003 as a result of a car accident that occurred during his return to California from the 60th anniversary reunion of his KIS graduation.
+Russell died on September 20, 2003 as a result of a car accident that occurred during his return to California from the 60th anniversary reunion of his KIS graduation.

 KIS proudly launched the Russell De Valois Scholarship through an endowment fund established by Russells’s High School classmates (KIS Class of 1943).
 The scholarship program is aimed to attract a student who is likely to excel academically and one who can contribute to public service, artistic or athletic life of the school.
 Applicant must be an Indian citizen with eligibility independent of gender and religion.
 The applicant must show a will to succeed, critical thinking ability, leadership skills and perseverance in the face of challenges.

-The scholarship is offered once in every two years to a student entering grade 11 for the duration of their study at KIS to graduation at the end of Grade 12.
+The scholarship is offered once in every two years to a student entering Grade 11 for the duration of their study at KIS to graduation at the end of Grade 12.
 The scholarship will be offered next for the academic year beginning July 2021.